creachadair/chirp/spec.md

 **Implementation note:** Ordinary errors reported by host method handlers SHOULD NOT be protocol fatal.

-**Implementation note:** A payload may be invalid even if it is structurally valid, if it contains invalid data.
-For example, a Response payload with a non-empty but malformed error data message is invalid.
-For the reserved packet types defined in this specification, the implementation MUST treat invalid payloads as protocol fatal unless otherwise noted.
+**Implementation note:** For the reserved packeg types defined by this specification, the implementation MUST treat invalid payloads as protocol failure unless otherwise noted.
+A payload may be invalid even if it is structurally valid, for example, a Response payload with a non-empty but malformed error data message is invalid.

-For custom (implementation-defined) packet types, the validity of the payload is determined by the implementation.
-The implementation MAY respond to an invalid custom payload with an error, but otherwise MUST treat an invalid payload as protocol fatal.

 #### Silent Discard Conditions